2015–16 Minnesota Wild season

 The 2015–16 Minnesota Wild season was the 16th season for the National Hockey League (NHL) franchise that was established on June 25, 1997.
 Head coach Mike Yeo was relieved of his duties on February 13 after the teams thirteenth loss in fourteen games.
 He finished with a record of 173–132–44 in his four and a half years as head coach of the Wild.
 Iowa Wild head coach John Torchetti was promoted to interim head coach.
-Minnesota was the first team since the 2009–10 Philadelphia Flyers and the 2009–10 Montreal Canadiens to make the playoffs with fewer than 90 points.
+Minnesota was the first team since the 2009–10 Philadelphia Flyers and the 2009–10 Montreal Canadiens and the first team to do so in the west since the Edmonton Oilers 1999–00 season and the San Jose Sharks 1999–00 season to make the playoffs with fewer than 90 points.